 *edit* I should point out that I asked Matt Cutts today via Twitter if this is considered duplicate content.
 He has not gotten back to me.

-I'm the senior marketing manager for HotPads in San Francisco.
-Former head of Distilled NYC, I have also run Destinee Media in Switzerland and worked in-house in online education.
+I'm a San Francisco based growth marketer, currently working for Trulia.
+Formerly head of marketing at HotPads, former head of Distilled NYC, I have also run Destinee Media in Switzerland and worked in-house in online education.

-The thoughts on this site are my own and I founded HireGun.
+The thoughts on this site are my own and I founded HireGun.co.